-- Practical exercises and prompts, devised by John and Peter to help you experiment and practise your skills as you work toward developing your own pitches
+- Practical exercises and prompts to help you practise your skills as you work toward developing your own pitches

 - The opportunity to share your work and give and receive feedback from fellow writers

-- Detailed tutor feedback on your two pitches at the end of the course
+- Weekly tutor input and detailed feedback on your two pitches at the end of the course

 Join our alumni